nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/v0.3/inference_requests.md

 The following are example cURL commands to send inference requests to the Inference Server.

-## Health Check
+## Ping Request
-To find out the running status of a TorchServe server, you can use the ping API that TorchServe supports:
+To find out the status of a TorchServe server, you can use the ping API that TorchServe supports:
 ```
 curl http://{inference_server_endpoint}:{inference_port}/ping
 ```